Cavani's killer instinct has potential to kickstart misfiring Man Utd's season | Goal.com

 It is an option that has been lacking for United over the past season or so, with neither Rashford, Greenwood nor Anthony Martial - who missed this game through illness - what one would describe as an out-and-out number nine.

 "He's got all the attributes of a top-class footballer," Solskjaer said post-match.
-"He gave us a focal point in the box not really had that since Romelu [Lukaku] left.
+"He gave us a focal point in the box and we've not really had that since Romelu [Lukaku] left.

 "Anthony, Marcus and Mason are different kind of strikers, so it gives us a great balance and a mix."